Are you a thyroidectomy patient struggling to feel better after your thyroid removal?

 The 0.7 to 1.06 range was calculated by taking the difference between 0.7 and 1.9 (which is 1.2) and then calculating 30% of the 1.2 value which is 0.36 and then adding 0.36 to the low end of the range 0.7.

-This gives you that bottom 30% of the reference range that I previously mentioned.
+This gives you the bottom 30% of the reference range that I previously mentioned.

 You can apply this same calculation to your free T3 level.